Mjz86/String/README.md

 # C Interoperability

-- this will be significantly simpler in the next release( wrapper ), but for the main string , this is the criticism:
+- this will be significantly simpler with the wrapper, but for the main string , this is the criticism:

 - there are two options, the current one:
   The `has_null` flag is used to see if there's a null terminator.
 If not, we may